CACI-IMG/ForecasterDocs/user-guide/Automation/Automation.md

 # Automation

-The last item on the application ribbon is the Automation tab.
+The last item on the main ribbon is the Automation tab.
 This tab gives the user the tools to automate the whole forecasting process by creating **workflows**.
 Workflows are used to create a project, import the data, setup models, generate the forecasts and export the results.

 ![Automation Tab](imgs/AutomationTab.png)